 You can use custom attributes to provide more management information about your cloud infrastructure.
-For example, you can design custom attributes that enable users to apply budget or profit center code information for a VM or an asset number for an infrastructure element.
+For example, you can design custom attributes that enable users to apply budget or profit center code information for VMs or asset numbers for infrastructure elements.

-You can apply custom attributes to the following infrastructure elements:
+You can create inventory custom attributes and apply them to any of the following services and infrastructure elements:

 - Services, including VMs, Kubernetes namespaces, load balancers, databases, virtual services, application stacks, and auto scaling groups